 The bottom line?
 You can eat loads of mineral rich foods as a raw vegan and still be mineral starved.

-Watch this 3 minute video below where Maria, a former raw vegan and the creator of the Green Smoothie Challenge discusses her abrupt conversion to nutrient dense animal foods due to the health and tooth challenges she experienced after two years as a raw vegan.
+Watch this 3 minute video below where Maria, a former fan of raw veganism and the creator of the Green Smoothie Challenge discusses her abrupt conversion to nutrient dense animal foods due to the health and tooth challenges she experienced after two years as a raw vegan.
 Her vegan catharsis came after reading Rami Nagel’s book Cure Tooth Decay.

 You will be shocked how rapidly her health challenges resolved after she began to consume nutrient dense animal foods such as cod liver oil, raw butter, and organ meats.

-If you know any vegans, please forward this video (anyone know President Clinton’s email address??).
+If you know any folks that practice raw veganism, please forward this video.
 Folks who follow veganism are in serious denial about how this way of eating is going to eventually destroy their health if it hasn’t already and a testimonial from a former hard core vegan may be just what they need to realize that humans are not designed to subsist purely on plant foods.